DoMinhCat/C_Final/README.md

 - Insert: values will be inserted in the order of which columns are created and all columns must be inserted (can't insert only 4 values into a table with 5 columns)
 - Operators AND and OR are not available yet
 - Tables can't be altered one created, altering must be done through deleting the table, recreate it and manually reinsert all data :)
-- NOT NULL and UNIQUE constraint are not available yet
+- NOT NULL constraint is not available yet
 - Only one primary key is allowed for each table => relation many-many not available
-- Primary key must be of type int or string
+- Primary key must be of type int or string, can't be negative if is int
 - The order of tables passed for DROP matters (foreign key constraint)
 - "exit" or "quit" to exit the program

-- Max col per table = 50
+- Max col per table = 50 TODO
-- Max table = 50
+- Max table = 200 TODO
+- Max length for str values 257 (\0 counted) TODO
 - Max chars for table/col name = 100

 5. Usage